junxit/us-congress-bills-117/bill.md

   - **(1)** in subsection (a), by striking “(as defined in subsection (e))”;
   - **(2)** by striking subsection (d); and
   - **(3)** by redesignating subsection (e) as subsection (d).
-- **(d)** *Effective date* The amendments made by this section shall take effect on the first day of the second fiscal year beginning after the date of the enactment of this Act, and shall apply to that fiscal year and each subsequent fiscal year.
+- **(d)** *Application* The amendments made by this section shall apply beginning on the date that is the first day of the second fiscal year beginning after the date of the enactment of this Act.
 - **(e)** *Transition rules for employment-Based immigrants* Notwithstanding title II of the Immigration and Nationality Act (8 U.S.C.
-1151 et seq.), the following transition rules shall apply to employment-based immigrants, beginning on the effective date referred to in subsection (d):
+1151 et seq.), the following transition rules shall apply to employment-based immigrants, beginning on the date referred to in subsection (d):
   - **(1)** *Reserved visas for lower admission states*
-    - **(A)** *In general* For the first nine fiscal years after the effective date referred to in subsection (d), immigrant visas under each of paragraphs (2) and (3) of section 203(b) of the Immigration and Nationality Act (8 U.S.C.
+    - **(A)** *In general* For the first nine fiscal years after the date referred to in subsection (d), immigrant visas under each of paragraphs (2) and (3) of section 203(b) of the Immigration and Nationality Act (8 U.S.C.
 1153(b)) shall be reserved and allocated to immigrants who are natives of a foreign state or dependent area that is not one of the two foreign states or dependent areas with the highest demand for immigrant visas as follows:
-      - **(i)** For the first fiscal year after such effective date, 30 percent of such visas.
+      - **(i)** For the first fiscal year after such date, 30 percent of such visas.
-      - **(ii)** For the second fiscal year after such effective date, 25 percent of such visas.
+      - **(ii)** For the second fiscal year after such date, 25 percent of such visas.
-      - **(iii)** For the third fiscal year after such effective date, 20 percent of such visas.
+      - **(iii)** For the third fiscal year after such date, 20 percent of such visas.
-      - **(iv)** For the fourth fiscal year after such effective date, 15 percent of such visas.
+      - **(iv)** For the fourth fiscal year after such date, 15 percent of such visas.
-      - **(v)** For the fifth and sixth fiscal years after such effective date, 10 percent of such visas.
+      - **(v)** For the fifth and sixth fiscal years after such date, 10 percent of such visas.
-      - **(vi)** For the seventh, eighth, and ninth fiscal years after such effective date, 5 percent of such visas.
+      - **(vi)** For the seventh, eighth, and ninth fiscal years after such date, 5 percent of such visas.
-    - **(B)** *Additional reserved visas for new arrivals* For each of the first nine fiscal years after the effective date referred to in subsection (d), an additional 5.75 percent of the immigrant visas made available under each of paragraphs (2) and (3) of section 203(b) of the Immigration and Nationality Act (8 U.S.C.
+    - **(B)** *Additional reserved visas for new arrivals* For each of the first nine fiscal years after the date referred to in subsection (d), an additional 5.75 percent of the immigrant visas made available under each of paragraphs (2) and (3) of section 203(b) of the Immigration and Nationality Act (8 U.S.C.
 1153(b)) shall be allocated to immigrants who are natives of a foreign state or dependent area that is not one of the two foreign states or dependent areas with the highest demand for immigrant visas.
 Such additional visas shall be allocated in the following order of priority:
       - **(i)** *Family members accompanying or following to join* Visas reserved under this subparagraph shall be allocated to family members described in section 203(d) of the Immigration and Nationality Act (8 U.S.C.
 1153(d)) who are accompanying or following to join a principal beneficiary who is in the United States and has been granted an immigrant visa or adjustment of status to lawful permanent residence under paragraph (2) or (3) of section 203(b) of the Immigration and Nationality Act (8 U.S.C.
 1153(b)).
       - **(ii)** *New principal arrivals* If at the end of the second quarter of any fiscal year, the total number of visas reserved under this subparagraph exceeds the number of qualified immigrants described in clause (i), such visas may also be allocated, for the remainder of the fiscal year, to individuals (and their family members described in section 203(d) of the Immigration and Nationality Act (8 U.S.C.
 1153(d))) who are seeking an immigrant visa under paragraph (2) or (3) of section 203(b) of the Immigration and Nationality Act (8 U.S.C.
 1153(b)) to enter the United States as new immigrants, and who have not resided or worked in the United States at any point in the four-year period immediately preceding the filing of the immigrant visa petition.
       - **(iii)** *Other new arrivals* If at the end of the third quarter of any fiscal year, the total number of visas reserved under this subparagraph exceeds the number of qualified immigrants described in clauses (i) and (ii), such visas may be also be allocated, for the remainder of the fiscal year, to other individuals (and their family members described in section 203(d) of the Immigration and Nationality Act (8 U.S.C.
 1153(d))) who are seeking an immigrant visa under paragraph (2) or (3) of section 203(b) of the Immigration and Nationality Act (8 U.S.C.
 1153(b)).
   - **(2)** *Reserved visas for shortage occupations*
-    - **(A)** *In general* For each of the first seven fiscal years after the effective date referred to in subsection (d), not fewer than 4,400 of the immigrant visas made available under section 203(b)(3) of the Immigration and Nationality Act (8 U.S.C.
+    - **(A)** *In general* For each of the first seven fiscal years after the date referred to in subsection (d), not fewer than 4,400 of the immigrant visas made available under section 203(b)(3) of the Immigration and Nationality Act (8 U.S.C.
 1153(b)(3)), and not reserved under paragraph (1), shall be allocated to immigrants who are seeking admission to the United States to work in an occupation described in section 656.5(a) of title 20, Code of Federal Regulations (or any successor regulation).
     - **(B)** *Family members* Family members who are accompanying or following to join a principal beneficiary described in subparagraph (A) shall be entitled to a visa in the same status and in the same order of consideration as such principal beneficiary, but such visa shall not be counted against the 4,400 immigrant visas reserved under such subparagraph.
-  - **(3)** *Per-country levels* For each of the first nine fiscal years after the effective date referred to in subsection (d)—
+  - **(3)** *Per-country levels* For each of the first nine fiscal years after the date referred to in subsection (d)—
     - **(A)** not more than 25 percent (in the case of a single foreign state) or 2 percent (in the case of a dependent area) of the total number of visas reserved under paragraph (1) shall be allocated to immigrants who are natives of any single foreign state or dependent area; and
     - **(B)** not more than 85 percent of the immigrant visas made available under each of paragraphs (2) and (3) of section 203(b) of the Immigration and Nationality Act (8 U.S.C.
 1153(b)) and not reserved under paragraph (1), may be allocated to immigrants who are native to any single foreign state or dependent area.
   - **(4)** *Special rule to prevent unused visas* If, at the end of the third quarter of any fiscal year, the Secretary of State determines that the application of paragraphs (1) through (3) would result in visas made available under paragraph (2) or (3) of section 203(b) of the Immigration and Nationality Act (8 U.S.C.
 1153(b)) going unused in that fiscal year, such visas may be allocated during the remainder of such fiscal year without regard to paragraphs (1) through (3).